Ryzee119/hawk/README.md

   * Not really, but kind of.
 To do this, you must connect a USB 1.1 compliant hub to the Xbox player port.
 Your controller then connects to port 1 of this hub and Hawk to port 2.
 * LED just flashes constantly when connected
   * This means the main IC cannot communicate with the audio codec on Hawk.
 This is likely a soldering issue.
+* `Error: Database: There's no active configuration for this device.` when programming.
+  * Try an earlier revision of STM32CubeProgrammer.
+Users have reported some success with `v2.5.0`.

 ### Attribution
 * [Board outline](https://github.com/Zeigren/OXC)